 Additionally, conducting cutting tests can provide insights into edge retention and overall cutting performance.
 By comparing different stainless steel types side by side, you can determine which one performs best for your intended use.

-• World class knife set - Exclusive taper grind edge technology provides optimum sharpness for precise cutting and is easy to re-sharpen.
-The ergonomically designed handle provides comfort and confidence in handling
+- 【Best Sharp Knife Set】Optimized weight and good balance make this kitchen knife set fit nicely in the palm of hand.
+Exclusive taper grind edge technology provides optimum sharpness for precise cutting and is easy to re-sharpen.

-• Value set - 15 pieces knife set includes: 8" chef knife, 8" slicing knife, 5" santoku knife, 5.5" serrated utility knife, 5" fine edge utility knife, 3.5" paring knife, 6pcs 4.5" serrated steak knife, 2 pairs of kitchen shears, and hard wood knife block with built-in sharpener
+- 【Value Knife Set】15 pieces knife set with block includes: 8" chef knife, 8" slicing knife, 5" santoku knife, 5.5" serrated utility knife, 5" fine edge utility knife, 3.5" paring knife, 6pcs 4.5" serrated steak knife, 2 pairs of kitchen shears, and hard wood knife block with built-in sharpener.

 Recommended stainless steel grades for different knife types